jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 The way how this works now, is that the author of a post can specify which layout should be used for a particular post and Jekyll injects your content into this layout to finally retrieve the resulting HTML page.
 As mentioned a few paragraphs earlier Liquid code is used to access YML front matter variables.
-The code snippet from above for instance uses a loop to iterate over all available posts accessible via the predefined array variable `site.posts` and outputs the date in a specific format as well as a link to the detail page of the post.
+The code snippet from above for instance uses a loop to iterate over all available posts, accessible via the predefined array variable `site.posts`, and outputs the date in a specific format as well as a link to the detail page of the post.
 I summarized variables you will most probably use when customizing your Jekyll site in the table below.